Texas Tech vs. Oklahoma State prediction, pick, college basketball odds

 Final Texas Tech-Oklahoma State Prediction & Pick

 Oklahoma State plays much better at home.
-They seem to score more than 78 points at home which if done again tomorrow afternoon, should be enough to cover the spread.
-I expect Texas Tech to win, but the Cowboys cover the spread late in front of their home crowd.
+They seem to score more than 78 points at home which if done again tomorrow afternoon, might be enough to cover the spread.
+However, I expect Texas Tech to win easily.
 Texas Tech is 13-11 ATS and OSU is 10-14 but 4-1 in the last five home games.